Protect Your Investment Properties

 What is Rental Property Insurance?

-Rental Property Insurance is a policy designed to protect landlords and investors in the event of damage or loss to a dwelling while it is rented or leased to tenants.
+Rental Property Insurance protects property investors in the event of damage or loss to a dwelling while it is rented or leased to tenants.

 A rental property insurance policy differs from a homeowner’s insurance as it is specifically made for rental investments.
-Depending on the type of property you are renting out, there are suitable policies that can keep your assets protected.
-Feel free to contact any of our agents who can help you determine the best policy to fit your needs.
+Depending on the type of property you are renting out, there are suitable policies that can keep your asset protected.

 Do I Need Insurance for Rental Property in Massachusetts?

 Property owners and landlords need rental insurance to cover special circumstances that a general homeowner’s policy doesn’t cover.